callstackincubator/rock/BROWNFIELD.md

     ```

 Perform, sync and run the App to make sure everything works at this step.
-Next, we are going to initialize the react-native bridge manger in `MainActivity` :
+Next, we are going to initialize the react-native host manager in `MainActivity` :

     ```diff
     diff --git a/app/src/main/java/com/hurali/androidapp/MainActivity.kt b/app/src/main/java/com/hurali/androidapp/MainActivity.kt